 His compositions are featured in film, media and art installations around the world, including recent works at the National Gallery of Australia and The Bargello National Museum in Florence, Italy.
 His first feature film score for the indie comedy "CRSHD" premiered at Tribeca Film Festival NYC 2019.

-"Nine Movements" - a deep listening instrumental composition for horizontal or meditative immersion (also in full spatial surround sound), will be released early 2020.
+Also in the pipe, "Nine Movements" - a deep listening instrumental composition for meditative immersion (also in full spatial surround sound version), will be released early 2021.

 "an eclectic mix of pop, disposition, atmosphere, and instrumental packed integrity that has moments of brilliance, this isn’t any ordinary record”